How to MIG Weld Stainless to Mild Steel: Step by Step

 - A welding helmet is the most crucial PPE.
 It lets you see your work and protects your eyes and face from the arc’s radiation (UV and IR light), sparks, spatter, and flying objects.

-- Safety glasses protect the eyes from all flying objects but also from UV rays if accidental arc strikes occur.
+- Safety glasses protect your eyes from all flying objects, but also from UV rays if accidental arc strikes occur.

 - A face shield is excellent when you clean and prepare the metals.